Alluxio/alluxio/docs/Running-Tachyon-on-Container.md

 * **On Linux host, install Docker package**.

 ## Configure

+Configure Tachyon Version you want to deploy, refer to [this doc](Running-Specific-Tachyon-Commit-Via-Vagrant.html)

 Provide your desired Tachyon cluster configuration.
 A sample configuration can be found in `tachyon/deploy/vagrant/conf/init.yml.docker`.
 Link or copy it to `tachyon/deploy/vagrant/init.yml`.